Imaraika/UserGithubSearch/README.md

 ## Contact Details

-You can contact me at inange2013@gmail.com
+You can contact me at inange2013@gmail.com.

+## License
+Copyright (c) 2019 Ange Ingabire